parkec3/waste_not_the_water/README.md

 # waste_not_the_water

-This repository is used for our group project for the DIRECT class as a tool for wastewater treatment plants.
+waste_not_the_water is data science tool for urban waste water treatment plants created through the [DIRECT courses](https://uwdirect.github.io/) at University of Washington.
 This tool can be used to predict capacity for a new European wastewater treatment plant and a visualization of the database from the Waste Water Treatment Directive. waste_not_the_water utilizes the open [Urban Waste Water Treatment database](https://www.eea.europa.eu/data-and-maps/data/waterbase-uwwtd-urban-waste-water-treatment-directive-5) from the
 [the European Environment Agency](https://www.eea.europa.eu/).
-Our primary use case is to create a data science tool that predicts capacity based on user inputs; this was done with the use of a user interface. waste_not_the_water also contains interactive data visualization of the size and location of the existing water treatment infrastructure in Europe.
+Our primary use case is to create a data science tool that predicts capacity based on user inputs; this was done with the use of a user interface. waste_not_the_water also contains interactive data visualization showing the size and location of the existing waste water treatment infrastructure in Europe.

 ---